Tree Fell on Your House, Yard, or Street in Greensboro, NC?

 - Paying any meaningful deposit before work has started — reputable crews bill on completion for residential removals.

 - Accepting a verbal price for an emergency job.
-The quote should always be written, with stump grinding and haul-away itemized.
+The quote should always be written, with haul-away itemized.

 - Allowing crews to drop wood freehand near a structure when rigging is clearly required — ask how each section will be lowered.

 - Assuming insurance covers "the tree."
-Most policies cover the damaged structure and removal cost up to a cap — not the tree itself or stump grinding.
+Most policies cover the damaged structure and removal cost up to a cap — not the tree itself.

 - Letting a damaged tree be "trimmed back" when the structural failure point is in the trunk or root plate.
 A topped hazard tree is still a hazard tree.